-As a Board Certified Orthopedic Surgeon and Sports Medicine Specialist at Vail-Summit Orthopedics & Neurology, Dr. Joseph has dedicated his career to the treatment and prevention of knee injuries, particularly in skiers and snowboarders.
+As a Board Certified Orthopedic Surgeon and Sports Medicine Specialist at Vail-Summit Orthopedics & Neurosurgery, Dr. Joseph has dedicated his career to the treatment and prevention of knee injuries, particularly in skiers and snowboarders.
 With the ski season drawing to a close, he shares valuable insights on skiing safety and knee-care tips to ensure a safe descent in the final days on the slopes.

 How to Prevent Knee Injuries Late in the Ski Season